vscosta/yap/docs/md/attributes.md

 variables, such as CHR, CLP(FD), and CLP(QR), rely on the SWI-Prolog awi interface.

 @defgroup SICS_attributes  SICStus Style attribute declarations.

+@{
+@ingroup  AttributedVariables

 The YAP library `atts` implements attribute variables in the style of SICStus Prolog.
 Attributed variables work as follows: